AlexTkDev/resume_parsing/README.md

-## :hammer: Project in Progress :technologist:
+## :technologist: Solution on Python that allows parsing and sorting of resumes from popular job websites.

 ### :card_file_box: Installation